roboflow/supervision/examples/time_in_zone/README.md

 ### `download_from_youtube`

+This script allows you to download a video from YouTube.

 - `--url`: The full URL of the YouTube video you wish to download.
 - `--output_path` (optional): Specifies the directory where the video will be saved.
 - `--file_name` (optional): Sets the name of the saved video file.